 Here’s an example of the #TooSickToBeSick challenge run by Mucinex:

-TikTok appeals primarily to younger target audiences who are looking for fun videos to watch, so don’t be afraid to let loose and experiment with some creative ideas.
+Tiktok appeals primarily to a younger demographic who are looking for fun videos to watch, so don’t be afraid to let loose and experiment with some creative ideas.

 Now, that’s not to say that you can never post about a serious topic.
 If you can find a way to take something that most teens and young adults would find dry and make it exciting, it’s fair game.